Rolakamin/Adidas-Sales-Analysis/README.md

 - Increase targeted marketing efforts in regions with lower sales, like the Midwest and South, to better connect with local customers.

-- Use seasonal sales trends to guide marketing, with strong campaigns around peak months and new launches or promotions during slower periods to smooth out sales throughout the yea
+- Use seasonal sales trends to guide marketing, with strong campaigns around peak months and new launches or promotions during slower periods to smooth out sales throughout the year